ibrahim-999/courier/README.md

 - all the api requests tested export in a collection it will be attached to the mail
 -

--- if there is any issues regrading anything of the project please I would be glad to inform me and
+-- if there is any issues regrading anything of the project please do not hesitate to inform me and

 -- I'm most anxious for your feedback